Stone Skipping Black Holes in Ultralight Dark Matter Solitons: ULDM Dynamics

 but we are primarily interested in systems with one or two black holes.

-Our focus is the interactions between black holes and the ULDM solitons which form naturally at the centers of UDLM halos ~\cite{schive2014,schive2014a}.
+Our focus is the interaction between black holes and the ULDM solitons which form naturally at the centers of ULDM halos ~\cite{schive2014,schive2014a}.
 The soliton profile cannot be obtained in closed-form but is well approximated by~\cite{schive2014}

 where $r_c$ is the core radius, defined by $\rho_s(r_c)=\rho_s(0)/2$.